Woman kills parents, takes her own life over eczema torment

 A 30-centimeter knife, which was suspected to have been used in the attack, was recovered at the scene, police said.

-The couple's daughter Pang Ching-yu also found dead at the scene.
+The couple's daughter Pang Ching-yu was also found dead at the scene.
 Police said they found a suicide note in Pang's bedroom saying she was bothered by long-term eczema.

 Eczema is a chronic skin condition which is characterized by dry, itchy skin, which can also blister, ooze fluid, scale and thicken.
 It can have a hereditary component but is exacerbated by environmental factors including the weather, pollution and stress.